jayelinjiaqi/42_libft/README.md

 ---
 ## 📁 void *memchr(const void *s, int c, size_t n);

+DESCRIPTION:
 The  memchr()  function  scans  the  initial n bytes of the memory area pointed to by s for the first instance of c.
 Both c and the  bytes  of the memory area pointed to by s are interpreted as unsigned char.

+RETURN VALUE:
+The  memchr()  and memrchr() functions return a pointer to the matching byte or NULL if the character does not occur in the given memory area.

 <pre> <code>
 void	*ft_memchr(const void *s, int c, size_t n)